SuperGoodSoft/solidus_taxjar/README.md

 This extension also supports:

 * syncing orders to TaxJar's reporting dashboard
-* syncing nexus regions as configured in the connected TaxJar account
+* syncing nexus regions as configured in the connected TaxJar account (including automatic _and_ manual sync)
 * connecting your Solidus store's tax categories to TaxJar's tax categories (U.S. tax codes)

+**Note that reporting is turned off by default.**

 ### TaxCalculator